cornerstone-consulting/INFIODocs/infio-docs.md

 **1. Offline Mode**

-- **Purpose**: Designed for scenarios where users need to manually generate and upload necessary files such as DMS assessor, DDL, Database Object dependency and Extended events XML files for assessment by running the INFIO plugin.
+- **Purpose**: This option is designed for scenarios where users must manually generate and upload the required files—such as DMS Assessor reports, DDL scripts, Database Object Dependency files, and Extended Events XML—by running the INFIO plugin for assessment.
 - **Functionality**:
     - Users must generate the following files from the SQL Server by running the INFIO plugin:
       - Data Definition Language (DDL) schema files.